Tiburones de Cancún: 2022 season

-In order to save on hotel accommodations, the Tiburones front office decided to fly the team to Chihuahua City on the morning of their week 6 matchup against the Caudillos de Chihuahua.
+In order to save on hotel accommodations, the Tiburones front office decided to fly the team to the city of Chihuahua on the morning of their week 6 matchup against the Caudillos de Chihuahua.
 Consequently, the Tiburones suffered the largest blowout in FAM history, losing 62–0 as more reports emerged of unpaid wages to players and coaching staff.
 Team owner Andrés Baños and sporting director Luis Tello continually refused to publicly address their troubles, drawing ire from local media.

 The Tiburones played their final two home games at the Estadio Cancún 86, marking their third different home stadium of the season.

 In week 7, the Tiburones hosted the last-placed Bulldogs de Naucalpan at the Estadio Cancún 86, their third "home" stadium in as many home games.
 The Tiburones lost 14–28, giving the Bulldogs their first win of the season.
 The following week, the Tiburones suffered their fifth consecutive loss, a 40–14 defeat at the hands of the Jefes de Ciudad Juárez.
 The Tiburones closed their season at home at the Estadio Cancún 86 with a 35–26 loss to the Cabo Marlins.

 The team finished the 2022 FAM season in last place with a 1–7 record, losing their final six games and failing to qualify for the playoffs.
 They had the worst offense in the league, scoring just 98 points, as well as the worst defense, giving up 280 points.
 FAM shut down its operations in September 2022 due to financial struggles.
 Three FAM teams joined the rival league, the Liga de Fútbol Americano Profesional (LFA), for the following season.
 However, the Tiburones were left without a league.